awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.ViewPlans.md

-# Examining Plans in the apg\_plan\_mgmt\.dba\_plans view<a name="AuroraPostgreSQL.Optimize.ViewPlans"></a>
+# Examining plans in the apg\_plan\_mgmt\.dba\_plans view<a name="AuroraPostgreSQL.Optimize.ViewPlans"></a>

 Query plan management provides a new SQL view for database administrators \(DBAs\) to use called `apg_plan_mgmt.dba_plans`\.
 Each database in a DB instance has its own `apg_plan_mgmt.dba_plans` view\.

 This view contains the plan history for all of your managed statements\.
 Each managed plan is identified by the combination of a SQL hash value and a plan hash value\.
 With these identifiers, you can use tools such as Amazon RDS Performance Insights to track individual plan performance\.
-For more information on Performance Insights, see [Using Amazon RDS Performance Insights]( https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html)\.
+For more information on Performance Insights, see [Using Amazon RDS performance insights]( https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html)\.

 **Note**
 Access to the `apg_plan_mgmt.dba_plans` view is restricted to users that hold the `apg_plan_mgmt` role\.

-## Listing Managed Plans<a name="AuroraPostgreSQL.Optimize.ViewPlans.List"></a>
+## Listing managed plans<a name="AuroraPostgreSQL.Optimize.ViewPlans.List"></a>

 To list the managed plans, use a SELECT statement on the `apg_plan_mgmt.dba_plans` view\.
 The following example displays some columns in the `dba_plans` view such as the `status`, which identifies the approved and unapproved plans\.